When is it high time for check up on infertility?

 The research proved that there is absolutely no difference, whether the child was born with the help of IVF or not.
 The rates of “IVF children” match the average ones.
-Moreover, these children are even healthier, because PGS (preimplantation genetic screening) helps to avoid genetic diseases and doctors pay more attention to their mothers during pregnancy.
+Moreover, these children are even healthier, because PGT (preimplantation genetic testing) helps to avoid genetic diseases and doctors pay more attention to their mothers during pregnancy.

 This can be a story for a film scenario, not more.
 In reality this is impossible.
 All the IVF hospitals strictly apply the genetic material storage standards.
 We also follow the worldwide rules and implement quality management system, which is proved by certificate for fertility treatments and egg donation (ISO 9001:2008 certified since 2008).

-Shall I use a donor sperm if my partner has reproductive problems?
+Shall I use donor sperm if my partner has reproductive problems?

 If you and your partner have even a small chance to become parents with your own material, we will do everything to make it happen.
 If a man has at least one good sperm, we use the ICSI method.
 For complicated cases we have TESE/TESA technology, when the sperm is extracted from the testis.

 How often can I undergo the IVF treatment?

 There are no rules for everybody, because infertility treatment is an individual story.
 4 cycles of IVF or artificial inseminations are usually enough to get pregnant.